 Tell Kazel, Archaeological mound in Tartus Governorate, Syria

-Tell Kazel is an archaeological mound in Tartus Governorate showing remains of palaces, temples, and fortification walls built from large stone blocks.
-The structure rises from a wider base to a smaller plateau at its summit.
+Tell Kazel is an archaeological mound in Tartus Governorate, Syria, where the remains of palaces, temples, and fortification walls built from large stone blocks are still visible.
+The mound rises from a broad base to a flatter plateau at the top.

 The community of curious travelers